vlasotsky/crmpetproject/README.md

 # CRM PET PROJECT
-This is the experimental project for educational purposes.
+This is an experimental project for educational purposes.
 ## Features inspected
 * Django Framework and it's admin panel in particular
 * Django's models into db tables